On This Page: [hide]

 If interested in using Perusall, you can review CTE’s resources on Persuall and set up a consultation with us if needed by emailing centerforteaching@bc.edu.

 A very helpful — if overwhelming — resource for alternative assessments can be a useful guide when rethinking assignment types.
-The “Guide to Alternative Assessments 2.0” PDF is particularly salient when thinking of multimodality.
+The “Guide to Alternative Assessments 2.0” PDF is particularly salient for multimodality.

 Future Impact of AI on Teaching and Learning

-The strategies suggested above respond to what we know about AI tools today; however, it’s clear that such technologies will improve and so our strategies will have to improve with them.
+The strategies suggested above respond to what we know about AI tools today; however, such technologies will improve and so our teaching will improve with them.

 In the long run, instructional responses that engage the technology and its limits — rather than seek to simply ban them — promise to be more effective ways to meet learning goals across disciplines.
 Such strategies may also help faculty find new ways to respond to other persistent challenges in higher education, such as: